 Your credit score also impacts your ability to get a no down payment car insurance, as does the type of car you drive.
 For example, if you own a newer, faster car, potential insurers may consider you a higher risk motorist.
 This also applies to you if you are required to file an SR-22 with your state DMV.
 Fortunately, if you have an impeccable driving record and a good credit score above 650, getting cheap coverage should be a quick and painless process.

-Often times insurers will give long-term customers a lower rate the longer they’ve been a customer.
+Often times, insurers will give long-term customers a lower rate the longer they’ve been a customer.
 You might have to check out at least 10 quotes before finding a trusted company that will save you more money.
-You can also contact your current provider and give them the opportunity to match the competitor’s rate.
+You can also contact your current provider and allow them to match the competitor’s rate.
 If you’ve been a good customer, they might just match or lower the competing rate.
-If not, then you can switch to a cheaper company that offers the first month of coverage for free.
+If not, you can switch to a cheaper company that offers the first month of free coverage.

 Most companies offer a variety of payment plans to choose from.
 Many allow you to choose from one-time payment, as well as 3-months, 6-months, 12-months, and even 18-month payment plans.
 Planned payments that are deducted monthly or quarterly may also be an option.
 Making monthly payments has several advantages, including the fact that you won’t have to come up with a significant amount of cash at one time.

-Keep in mind that car insurance companies take on plenty of risks when they offer no down payment car insurance policies.
+Remember, car insurance companies take on plenty of risks when offering no down payment car insurance policies.
 As a result, they’ll want to recuperate as much as they possibly can with your first payment.
 Some insurers, in a very polite way, will make you pay the premium upfront.
 To encourage this, they will often offer a discount for one-time payments and eliminate any fees associated with a payment plan.
-It’s a very cheap car insurance no deposit deal which ends up saving you a 5 percent or more on auto insurance.
+It is a very cheap car insurance no deposit deal, which ends up saving you 5 percent or more on auto insurance.
 If you have the savings, it makes sense.

-It’s true that there are going to be times in your life when finding the extra cash needed to make your car insurance payment is tough.
-In just about every state though, it’s illegal to operate a vehicle without it.
-However, it’s necessary for every driver because accidents do happen and most are very expensive.
+There are indeed going to be times in your life when finding the extra cash needed to make your car insurance payment is tough.
+In just about every state, though, it’s illegal to operate a vehicle without it.
+However, it’s necessary for every driver because accidents do happen, and most are very expensive.
 Not only will the car insurance protect you, but it can also protect the passengers in your own car, along with those in the other vehicle.